virtualcell/vcell/docker/swarm/README.md

 #### Build VCell and deploy to production servers (from ./docker/swarm/ directory)
-NOTE: current partition of SLURM for vcell is found by this command run "sinfo -N -h -p vcell2 --Format='nodelist'" (must run on vcell-service, or other slurm node)
+NOTE: current partition of SLURM for vcell is found by this command run "sinfo -N -h -p vcell2 --Format='nodelist'" (must run on hpc-ext-1.cam.uchc.edu, or other slurm node)
 Assume step 1 has completed successfully

 **login to vcell-node1 as user 'vcell'**